mccarmo/3DPrinterCalibrationView/README.md

 Where:

-d - diameter of your Delta Printer print area. h - If your bed is a hexagon.
+1. d - diameter of your Delta Printer print area.
+2. h - If your bed is a hexagon.
 If True, a hexagon shaped bed will be plotted.
-False will plot just the circle area. np - Print the nozzle position relative to the AutoLevel Sensor po - the probe offset for x,y relative to the nozzle zp - The 7x7 matrix with the Z-Probe data.
+False will plot just the circle area.
+3. np - Print the nozzle position relative to the AutoLevel Sensor
+4. po - the probe offset for x,y relative to the nozzle

-#Next updates

-The sensor position must be dynamic.
+5. zp - The 7x7 matrix with the Z-Probe data.